Create Skills for Alexa-Enabled Devices With a Screen

-3. Enable the Display Interface option, then click Build Model to re-build your interaction model.
-When you enable Display Interface, the required built-in intents are automatically added to your interaction model.
+3. Enable the Alexa Presentation APL option, then click Build Model to re-build your interaction model.
+When you enable Alexa Presentation APL, the required built-in intents are automatically added to your interaction model.

 4. In your skill service code, determine what interfaces the customer's device supports, so that your skill service then provides the appropriate responses with the appropriately rendered content, including display if desired and supported.
 To determine the supported interfaces, parse the value of

 event.context.System.device.supportedInterfaces in the Alexa request.
 The value of